-Monetary Unit Assumption
+Monetary Unit Assumption: Definition

 All transactions are measured in monetary units and recorded in the books of accounts in terms of money, which is generally the currency unit used in a country.

-Under the monetary unit assumption, it is assumed that only those transactions which have a monetary value should be recorded in the books of accounts.
+Under the monetary unit assumption, it is assumed that only those transactions with monetary value should be recorded in the books of accounts.

-The monetary unit assumption is based on the assumption that all transactions can be measured in money terms.
-Now it is the standard practice that all documents on which accounting records are based are issued in terms of money; hence maintaining accounting records in terms of money does not offer any problem.
+Now, it is standard practice for documents on which accounting records are based to be issued in terms of money.
+For this reason, maintaining accounting records in terms of money does not lead to any problems.

-It is well-known that a business has many diverse kinds of assets, e.g. land and buildings, government securities and shares of other companies, inventory of raw materials and finished goods as well as cash and claims against debtors.
+It is well-known that a business may have diverse kinds of assets, including land and buildings, government securities and shares of other companies, inventories of raw materials and finished goods, and cash and claims against debtors.

-For example, an asset purchased for $12,000 in the year 2003 and another asset purchased for $12,000 in the year 2016 would have the same cost and incur the same depreciation charge for accounting purposes.
+Under the monetary unit assumption, an asset purchased for $12,000 in 2003 and another asset purchased for $12,000 in 2016 would have the same cost.
+They would incur the same depreciation charge for accounting purposes.